aws-samples/aws-cdk-intro-workshop/workshop/content/60-cleanups/_index.md

 # Clean up your stack

-To avoid unexpected chargers to your account, make sure you clean up your CDK stack.
+To avoid unexpected charges to your account, make sure you clean up your CDK stack.

 You can either delete the stack through the AWS CloudFormation console or use